 At the University of Georgia, I was a cheerleader.
 That experience has shaped my life to see the importance of influencing the environment you are in with a positive outlook on the future.
 Applying those lessons to my community I have seen Cobb County become the most prosperous and dynamic community in the state of Georgia.
 We continue to set the pace for excellence in the quality of life for the country.
 And North Fulton, Cherokee, Bartow, are all benefitting from the development and competitive schools and lifestyle advantages that living in this Northern corridor of Atlanta has to offer.

 Our logo and brand of family and America speak to patriotism and we hope that this is welcoming and not offensive.
-We have “building better futures for everyone” as our tagline.
+We have “Connecting People to Community” as our tagline.
 We hope all communities in this great country can benefit from our business and our lives.
 It is a life purpose.
 Listening to what someone else wants in their home, community, school, traffic pattern to where they work and recreate, is important to us.
 We do not want to think our way is the only way or even the better way.
 Listening to our clients and understanding what matters to them is essential for doing our best service to all our clients in our community.
 The community I have seen grow up has succeeded by taking the best ideas from different participants and applying them for everyone’s benefit.

 Recreation is something that we all need.
 My family loves the outdoors.
 The word and the application speaks to re-creating.
 We do this in ourselves and we do it with our community.